gfycat/gfycat.js/README.md

 * **gfyCollection**: this object is called on page load --  gfyCollection.init().
 Its function is to find every gfycat embed on the page and create a gfyObject for it.
 * **gfyObject**:  a new one of these is created for each gfycat embed.
 It contains all of the functions to generate the DOM and manipulate the video.

 To compile the script, run `grunt build`, to update the demo scripts run `grunt demo`, and to publish the demo to github pages run `grunt publish`. (`npm install` to setup Grunt before first use.)

+### Remove jQuery

+To remove optimization and allow use without jquery, remove `isInViewport.js` from `js/` and remove `checkScrollGif()` and `checkScrollVideo()` as well as all references to them.
+Warning: Including multiple, playing videos on a page creates a signficant load on the user's computer.

 ## Alternate method of embedding